merkletreejs/merkletreejs/docs/interfaces/_src_merkletree_.options.md

 • **isBitcoinTree**? : *boolean*

 If set to `true`, constructs the Merkle Tree using the [Bitcoin Merkle Tree implementation](http://www.righto.com/2014/02/bitcoin-mining-hard-way-algorithms.html).
-Enable it when you need to replicate Bitcoin constructed Merkle Trees.
+Enable it when you need to replicate Bitcoin-constructed Merkle Trees.
 In Bitcoin Merkle Trees, single nodes are combined with themselves, and each output hash is hashed again.

 ___